Accident Lawyer

 Liability in Chicago Bike Share Accidents

-Bicycle crashes often have complicated liability, especially those through the Divvy Bike program.
-Some of the potentially liable parties include the following.
+Bicycle crashes often have complicated liability, especially those through the Divvy Bikes program.
+Some of the potentially liable parties include the following:

-Divvy Rider – If bicyclists fail to obey traffic laws, such as §9-52-110, that prohibits texting while riding, they may be held liable.
+- Divvy Rider: If bicyclists fail to obey traffic laws, such as §9-52-110, that prohibits texting while riding, they may be held liable.
+Understanding rider negligence vs driver negligence is critical in these claims.

-Lyft – Lyft operates Divvy and can be held liable if there are issues with the bicycle.
+- Lyft: Lyft operates Divvy and can be held liable if there are issues with the bicycle or in a Lyft-operated bike accident.

-Other Motorists – Car or truck drivers can be held accountable if they hit cyclists.
+- Other Motorists: Car or truck drivers can be held accountable if they hit cyclists, which is a common factor in Chicago cycling injury claims.

-Manufacturers – Defective bike parts can mean that a manufacturer is liable.
+- Manufacturers: Defective bike parts can mean that a manufacturer is liable, creating defective bike liability cases.

 What to Do if You Got Injured Riding a Divvy Bike